IS2AI/unified_multimodal_transformer/README.md

 **Example:**

-In a scenario comparing audio-visual data against visual data, the script computes cosine similarity scores between the corresponding embedding pairs.
+In a scenario comparing audio-visual data against visual data, the script computes cosine similarity scores between the corresponding embedding pairs as shown in Figure 1 a).
 The EER is then determined using ground truth labels from the annotation file.

 ## Reference